 - Loss of interest in hobbies and other activities

 - The feeling of hopelessness or emptiness

 - Violent and Suicidal thoughts

 The feeling of getting overwhelmed often characterises stress.
 It may be because your capacity to cope is stretched out of its limits.
 It may be that you have been dealing with pressure for far too long, and you reached a breaking point.
 While some stress is good to help you fulfil your day-to-day tasks, too much of it can leave you exhausted, and it could even affect your physical health.

 Symptoms of stress may include:

 - Sleep problems

-Therapy or counselling can help you build an awareness of what you are feeling and more importantly why you are feeling that way.
-It will help you determine what the triggers are and what you can do so you can react differently to those triggers.
-Depending on what your concern may be, your counsellor will determine which approaches are best for you.
+Counselling can help you build an awareness of what you are feeling and, more importantly, why you feel that way.
+It will help you determine what the triggers are and what you can do to react differently to those triggers.
+Depending on your concern, your counsellor will help you determine which approaches are best for you.

 Due to the pandemic, though, many are hesitant about getting in-person counselling, but there are other options.
 For instance, you can get the best online therapy from Halcyon.